 An Understanding Of Meditation

-According to the accounts in Exodus chapter 3 and Deuteronomy 4, Moses entered the cloud of unknowing and there, beyond the senses, saw God as uncreated fire.
+According to the accounts in Exodus and Deuteronomy, Moses entered a cloud of unknowing on the mountain, and there, beyond the senses, saw God as uncreated fire.
 He heard the voice of the almighty but saw no form.
-Then God revealed the divine name: "I AM."
-This is real meditation.
-But when Moses came out of the cloud, the Word of God somehow solidified into stone, containing Ten Commandments.
+"The Lord spoke from the midst of the fire: you heard the sound of the words but saw no form (Deut.
+4:12)."

-This is the way of the mantra, the way of the Name.
-It is the essence of the Vedic tradition, as well as the most ancient spiritual practice mentioned in the Bible: "Calling on the name of the Lord" (Genesis 4:26).
+This sadana is the essence of the Vedic tradition, as well as the most ancient spiritual practice mentioned in the Bible: "Calling on the name of the Lord" (Genesis 4:26).
 When we sink from the mind into the heart, the mantra merges with the Logos, the vibration that creates the world.
 We enter "the beginning," but we do not have to go back in time, just deep into the heart of now.
 "In the beginning was, and is, the Word" (John 1:1 - the aorist verb tense means that the action is still going on).
 Likewise, a Vedic text declares: "Adau Bhagavan shabda rasahi: In the beginning, the Lord created the universe out of a stream of sound."

 Now taste and feel the fire of creation humming through every cell of your flesh.
 Witness the radiant golden sun in your chest.
 Bathe in the whisper that births each particle of fire from the womb of holy darkness.